jimzers/writegen-api/docs/README.md

 > - load gpt2 with corresponding model from the model map & the tensorflow session
 > - use .generate method on gpt2 and tensor flow session and store in output
 > - res will then store output in a dict
-> - return jsonify() call with res passed which will get JSON data to Flask
+> - return jsonify() call with res passed which will post JSON data to Flask

-> GPT-2 generates synthetic text samples in response to the model being primed with an
+> **GPT-2 generates synthetic text samples in response to the model being primed with an
 > arbitrary input.
 The model is chameleon-like—it adapts to the style and content of the
 > conditioning text.
 This allows the user to generate realistic and coherent continuations about a
-> topic of their choosing
+> topic of their choosing**